-Budgeted cost: £2535
+Budgeted cost: £5170

-Activity Evidence that supports this approach Challenge number(s) addressed Training a TA as an Emotional Literacy Support Assistant to work with pupils across the school. £680 Supervision costs for ELSA and costs for ELSA and costs for ELSA to provide 8 sessions per week for children across the school. £2000 EEF (+5 months progress over a year) Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
-Our trained ELSA left Freeland School and we are in the process of training a new teaching assistant to fulfil this role.
+Activity Evidence that supports this approach Challenge number(s) addressed Trained Emotional Literacy Support Assistant to work with pupils across the school.
+ELSA (JL) TA hours= £2700 per annum ELSA resources =£300 Supervision of ELSA £250 Total ELSA spending = £3250 EEF (+5 months progress over a year) Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
+We have a TA trained as an ELSA who will enable us to offer emotional support to children when needed across the school.
 1